 The main difference between a claim and a lawsuit is that a claim is an informal request for compensation, typically made to an insurance company, while a lawsuit is a formal legal action filed in court.

 A claim is usually the first step.
+In fact, most personal injury cases start with filing an insurance claim, not a lawsuit.
 It’s an informal request for compensation, often made to an insurance company.
 If you’re able to settle during this stage, the process can be quicker and less expensive.
+It is also typically less stressful than going straight to court.
 But if a fair offer isn’t made, filing a lawsuit may be the next step to fight for what you’re truly owed.

 What Does Filing a Claim Mean?